ali4lou/D-P-foundations/README.md

 `matrix_creation_codes` folder - Code to create the developmental gene expressoin matrix (using the scRNA-seq data from Packer et al. [2019]) and the gene-phenotype association matrix (using the Worm Phenotype Ontology from the WormBase.

 ### Reproduction of results
-`result_codes` folder - Code to create reproduce each section of results and their associated supplementary figures.
+`result_codes` folder - Code to reproduce each section of results and their associated supplementary figures.

 ### GO enrichment, pleiotropy comparison and NMF analysis
 `other_analysis` folder - Code to create reproduce the GO enrichment for each subset of genes, the pleiotropy comparison with the following papers: Xiao et al. [2022], Green et al. [2024],